What Does Paid in Arrears Mean?

 Along with the above benefits, you might come across some complications.

-• The delay of the payments can create problems to interact with other vendors.
+• The delay of the payments can create problems in interacting with other vendors.

 • For late payment, the vendor might charge a fee or a high interest rate.